Migrating from DUO to Microsoft MFA authentication for all Purdue campuses

 Q: I have a new phone?
 How do I set up Microsoft MFA?

-Q: What if I don't have a smartphone?
+Q: What if I don't have a smart phone?

 Q: Can my Apple device use Microsoft MFA?